-There are approximately 31,000 Combined Sewer Overflows (CSOs) around the UK.
+There are approximately 21,462 Combined Sewer Overflows (CSOs) and pumping stations in the UK (excluding Scotland) (Environment Agency, 2020).
 Their sole purpose is to discharge untreated human sewage and waste-water when the sewerage system is overloaded.
 CSOs act as emergency discharge valves in our sewerage system, discharging untreated sewage and wastewater when the system comes close to bursting, supposedly during periods of intense rainfall.
 Without CSOs, sewage could start backing up in our houses and gardens, so they are a vital part of our sewerage infrastructure.
 However, SAS is increasingly concerned that they are being used to regularly dispose of untreated sewage, even during times of low rainfall or none at all.

 During the 2015 bathing season our Safer Seas Service reported on 926 sewer overflow events across the English beaches in the service.
 Only 11% of these discharges could have been monitored by the Environment Agency, leaving 821 discharges to impact the environment unchecked.